 Mark Reimers

-Dept. of Biostatistics (cross-appointed to the Virginia Institute for Psychiatric and Behavioral Genetics, the Massey Cancer Center, and the Center for the Study of Biological Complexity), at Virginia Commonwealth University
+Virginia Institute for Psychiatric and Behavioral Genetics (cross-appointed to the Dept. of Biostatistics and the Center for the Study of Biological Complexity), at Virginia Commonwealth University

 Today’s sophisticated biotechnologies and electronics enable researchers to gather data in quantities unimagined ten years ago.
 These data acquisition technologies are changing the nature of research in biology and are poised to revolutionize medical diagnosis and treatment.
 At the same time the infrastructure of knowledge is changing: a great deal of relevant information is stored in online databases, which may aid interpretation of experimental and clinical data.